qlik-oss/core-website/docs/recipes/data-loading.md

 ## Developer defined data

 This section contains a runnable example how to load some airport data from a postgres database using the GRPC protocol in the QIX Engine.
-It assumes you are running in a \*nix environment or uses Git Bash if on Windows.
+It assumes you are running in a \*nix environment or use Git Bash if on Windows.

-First clone and open the `postgres-grpc-connector` repository and move to the `example` folder.
+First clone and open the [`postgres-grpc-connector`](https://github.com/qlik-ea/postgres-grpc-connector) repository and move to the `example` folder.

 Then we need to build our postgres image containing our airport data.
 ```bash